Shahabks/Repo-KCIN3D-reconstruction/README.md

 # Repo-KCIN3D-reconstruction

-## For running the prototype, run only
+## For running the prototype run only

- Repo-KCIN3D-reconstruction/Initial_Prototype_UI/Komatsu_3D.bat ---------- on Windows-terminal
+ \KM_CN_3D_TIN_SF_PROTOTYPE/Komatsu_3D.bat ---------- on Windows-terminal

  Do not need to run Excel, .NET, or any other programs in the background.
 If you wish to visualize the results, You need to have AutoCAD or C3D been running in background

-  Download/save the folders in Branch-4 and keep the folder structure as it is.
+ Download/save the folder "KM_CN_3D_TIN_SF_PROTOTYPE"  and keep the folder structure as it is.

-        -- Komatsu_3D.bat - THE ONLY FILE to run on Windows-Terminal
-        ---------- /Inputs/ includes projects' datasets
-        ----------- /Outputs
-        -----------/Temp
-        -----------/src / includes and will be added more executive scripts

    Notes:

-   1- The script automatically draws the road structure in 3D feature-objects
+   1- The script automatically extract information for roads from datasets, then draws the roads structures in 3D feature-objects

    2- You need to install these dependencies / requirements :